 For months, Ms. Smith wrote about nothing else, often on the tabloid’s front page, and even appeared there in a photo, ushering Ivana Trump past a horde of journalists and gapers in front of the restaurant La Grenouille.
 She repeated her stories or added new ones on the 5 o’clock news.
 At the time, Alexander Cockburn in The Nation called the story “Manhattan’s answer to Götterdämmerung” and wrote that “its Wagner is Liz Smith.”
 If her universe was one in which the Trumps and Marla Maples were the brightest stars, she was the one handing out the glow.

 “I just tried to be fair, and most of these other columnists weren’t,” she said of her rivals.
 “I like to think I was better than them.
 I’m probably miscalculating.”

 Smith lived alone in an apartment in Manhattan’s Murray Hill neighborhood.
 She was a good friend of former Texas Governor Ann Richards, and helped her to acculturate to New York City society after Richards left Texas.
 There were rumors of a romance.

-She died in 2017 at the age of 94 and is survived by her long-time lover, archaeologist Iris Love of the Guggenheim family.
+She died in 2017 at the age of 94 and was survived by her long-time lover, archaeologist Iris Love of the Guggenheim family who passed in 2020.